shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

   ```
 - so, we saw how reentrant lock, which while works like synchronized keyword, has additional capabilities like telling current owner and locking using different strategies like `lockInterruptibly` and `tryLock`
 - when locking till now, we used mutual exclusion to its fullest. but, we can be a bit more flexible when the shared resource is just being read from and not written to
-- multiple readers can access a resource concurrently but multiple writers or one writer with multiple readers cannot
+- multiple readers can access a resource concurrently but multiple writers cannot
 - this is why we have `ReentrantReadWriteLock`
   ```txt
   ReentrantReadWriteLock lock = new ReentrantReadWriteLock();